Judge Appears Set to Demand Full “Accounting” of Thousands More Separated Kids

 As Sabraw noted, classes are updated all the time when new information is revealed, as in this case.
 “When the preliminary injunction was issued in June of 2018, at that time there was information that was not known to the court, the government counsel, and to plaintiff’s counsel, it would appear,” he said.
 “Viewed in that light, the June 26 date becomes very arbitrary,” he added.

-The ACLU’s lead attorney, Lee Gelernt, described to Slate the government’s position this way: “We cleaned up half the mess, we don’t have to clean up all the mess.”
+The ACLU’s lead attorney, Lee Gelernt, told Slate the government’s position was essentially: “We cleaned up half the mess, we don’t have to clean up all the mess.”

 Again, the judge seemed to view the date identified in the IG report as the starting point for separations as the critical one.